Runtime Stealthy Perception Attacks against DNN-based Adaptive Cruise Control Systems: Runtime Context-Aware Perception Attack

 Another way to compromise live camera data is to connect to a wireless communication device, either a third-party component or one implemented by an attacker, connected to the vehicular network, such as ROS communication channels \cite{lagraa2019real}, CAN Bus~\cite{nie2017free,openpilot_hardware,miller2015remote,wen2020plug} or Ethernet {channel} \cite{jha2020ml,hackcamera}), to read and send image data at runtime. {The attacker computes the attack value on a local wireless device or a remote server.}

-Further, physical attack methods are also viable, such as by displaying the patch on a monitor attached on the rear side of a leading adversarial vehicle \cite{hoory2020dynamic,chahe2023dynamic} or projecting the patch into the rear of the lead vehicle using a projector \cite{lovisotto2021slap,man2023person,ma2023wip}.
+Further, physical attack methods are also viable, such as by displaying the patch on a monitor attached on the rear side of a leading adversarial vehicle \cite{hoory2020dynamic,chahe2023dynamic} or projecting the patch into the rear of the LV using a projector \cite{lovisotto2021slap,man2023person,ma2023wip}.

-Table \ref{tab:threatmodel} summarizes various methods for runtime reading and modifying of live camera frames, given different attacker strengths and capabilities. {In this paper, we mainly focus on the runtime and optimized modification of live camera frames to enhance the attack success rate and stealthiness, regardless of the exact threat model and how the attacker obtained access.} {In our experiments, we implemented the attack through malicious OTA update to OpenPilot as described in Section {\ref{subsec:attackdesign}}.}
+Table \ref{tab:threatmodel} summarizes various methods for runtime reading and modifying of live camera frames, given different attacker strengths and capabilities. {In this paper, we mainly focus on the runtime and optimized modification of live camera frames to enhance attack success rate and stealthiness, regardless of the threat model and how the attacker obtained access.} {In our experiments, we implement the attack through malicious OTA update to OpenPilot (Section {\ref{subsec:attackdesign}}).}

 \textbf{Attacker Constraints.} We restrict the scope of attack capabilities in the paper to reading and modifying live camera data, ensuring uniformity across all presented threat models.
-Although some attack models could potentially enable more aggressive attacks, {such as directly altering ACC controller outputs (\tikz[baseline=(char.base)]{\node[shape=circle,draw=Mahogany,fill=Mahogany,text=white,inner sep=1pt] (char) {3}} in Fig. \ref{fig:AdasOverview}) via malware or wireless method or changing the DNN output (\tikz[baseline=(char.base)]{\node[shape=circle,draw=Mahogany,fill=Mahogany,text=white,inner sep=1pt] (char) {2}}) with malware method,} these may be more readily identified by safety mechanisms, such as AEB, or by a human driver, as discussed in Section \ref{sec:perception_vs_output}.
+Although some attack models could potentially enable more aggressive attacks, {such as directly altering ACC controller outputs (\tikz[baseline=(char.base)]{\node[shape=circle,draw=Mahogany,fill=Mahogany,text=white,inner sep=1pt] (char) {3}} in Fig. \ref{fig:AdasOverview}) via malware or wireless method or changing the DNN output (\tikz[baseline=(char.base)]{\node[shape=circle,draw=Mahogany,fill=Mahogany,text=white,inner sep=1pt] (char) {2}}) with malware method,} these may be easier or earlier identified by safety mechanisms (e.g., AEBS) or human driver (see Section \ref{sec:perception_vs_output}).

 The attacker does not consider injecting or replaying pre-recorded fake video frames as they need to be perfectly engineered offline or be pre-recorded, would not suit the constantly changing environment (e.g., surrounding vehicles, road conditions) at runtime, and could be easily noticed by human drivers (see Appendix \ref{sec:appendix:fakevideo}).